 - A completed Hood College transfer application and essay for admission.
 The Hood application is available in paper or electronic versions.
-The electronic version can be found at www.hood.edu/admissions. - A \$35 application fee (the fee will be waived for students submitting Hood's electronic application). - Official college transcript(s), sent directly from the college or university Registrar to the Office of Admissions. - Only required if a student has been placed on probation, suspended, had disciplinary action or been dismissed from a college or university, the College/University Report for Transfer Students, completed by the academic adviser, Registrar or dean of students at the student's most recently-attended institution.
+The electronic version can be found at www.hood.edu/admission - A \$35 application fee (the fee will be waived for students submitting Hood's electronic application). - Official college transcript(s), sent directly from the college or university registrar to the Office of Admission. - Only required if a student has been placed on probation, suspended, had disciplinary action or been dismissed from a college or university, the College/University Report for Transfer Students, completed by the academic adviser, registrar or dean of students at the student's most recently-attended institution.

-If a student has completed less than 24 transferrable credits, the following will also be required:
+If a student has completed less than 24 transferrable credits at the time of application, the following will also be required:

-- An official high school transcript, sent directly from the school to the Office of the Admissions - Official results of the SAT or ACT examination scores.
+- An official high school transcript, sent directly from the school to the Office of the Admission - Official results of the SAT or ACT examination scores.
 If the test scores appear on the high school transcript, the student will not need to submit additional score reports.